adonisjs/v6-docs/content/docs/digging_deeper/helpers.md

 ## excerpt

-The `excerpt` method is the same as the `truncate` method.
+The `excerpt` method is identical to the `truncate` method.
 However, it strips the HTML tags from the string.

 ```ts
 import string from '@adonisjs/core/helpers/string'